Jermaine Beal: 2013–14 season

 On September 2, 2013, Beal signed with the Perth Wildcats in Australia for the 2013–14 NBL season.
-He and James Ennis went on form the most potent and entertaining import duo in the league.
-While Ennis stole the headlines all season, Beal became a revelation himself toward the back-end of the season.

-Beal's first three games with the Wildcats saw him make just six shots from his 34 field goal attempts.
+Over his first three games, he made just six shots from 34 field goal attempts.
 He found his shot in round three in back-to-back road games, scoring 19 points against the New Zealand Breakers on October 24 to go with 24 points against the Sydney Kings on October 27.
 On November 1, he hit five three-pointers in the first quarter and finished with a game-high 21 points in an 87–47 win over the Wollongong Hawks, thus helping the Wildcats equal their best start to an NBL campaign at 6–0.
 On November 17, he scored a game-high 24 points with six three-pointers in an 89–76 win over the Hawks.
 The win took the Wildcats to an 8–0 start to the season, an all-time best for the club.
 On December 6, he scored a season-high 30 points and equaled a club record with eight three-pointers in a 95–91 win over the Breakers.
 On March 2, he scored 24 points with six three-pointers in an 85–81 win over the Kings.
 The Wildcats finished the regular season with a league-best 21–7 record and advanced through to the NBL Grand Final, where they faced the Adelaide 36ers.
-In the grand final series, Beal upstaged Ennis.
-He scored 19 points in a game one win, led a Perth fightback in game two with another 19 points, and had 15 points and four assists in a 24-point win in game three to lead the Wildcats to the NBL championship.
+In the grand final series, Beal scored 19 points in a game one win, led a Perth fightback in game two with another 19 points, and had 15 points and four assists in a 24-point win in game three to lead the Wildcats to the NBL championship.
 He was subsequently named the Grand Final MVP.

 In 33 games, Beal averaged 15.6 points and made 101 three-pointers.
 His 101 three-pointers set the record for most three-pointers made by a player in a season in the NBL's 40-minute era (since 2009), a record that stood until 2018.
 He also averaged 3.4 assists and 2.4 rebounds per game.
 For the season, he earned All-NBL Second Team honors.

 In June 2014, Beal had a six-game stint in Puerto Rico with Piratas de Quebradillas of the Baloncesto Superior Nacional.